 - This module is for school personnel and volunteers.
-It is for those who are willing to provide unassigned medication for respiratory distress during regular school hours or school sponsored events.
+Those who are willing to provide unassigned medication for respiratory distress during regular school hours or school sponsored events.
 Those wanting to participate must complete certain training. - The module is for any school staff or volunteer.
-However, this module targets the needs of people without any kind of healthcare license.
-The module is at a level for people who may be new to the administration of respiratory distress medications.
+However, the module targets the needs of people without any kind of healthcare license.
+People who are new to health care and the administration of respiratory distress medications.